sjasminetya/zwallet-backend/README.md

 API creation documentation for the zwallet web application.

 ## Getting Started
-To run the zwallet web application (the backend side), you must install the package in your IDE favorite.
+To run the zwallet backend, you must install the package in your IDE favorite.
 I will guide you so you can run it on your laptop or computer.

 ### Prerequisites
-what things you need to install the software and the package, and how to install them
+what things you need to install the software and the package

 #### Software